JayadevHaddadi/youtube-download-server/README.md

 Server saves and serves same videos upon concurrent request for same video.
 Upon a certain duration all videos are deleeted.

-Needs schedule and youtube_dl to be installed
+Needs "schedule" and "youtube_dl" to be installed

+Run python3 "youtube_download_server.py -h" for options

 One issue is after main process is killed the scheduler continues to run.
 That process needs to be killed manually.